There are various intervention strategies for children with ASD (Autism Spectrum Disorder).

 Autism Spectrum Disorder is a pervasive developmental disorder that affects how the individual; processes information, thinks, socially interacts, communicates and behaves.

-Intervention strategies are used to help overcome social skills deficits and pave the way to positive behaviours.
+Intervention strategies are used to help overcome social skills impairments and pave the way to positive behaviours.

-Understanding your autistic child is difficult, ASD intervention strategies ARE designed to HELP you teach and re-enforce social and communication skills and behaviours.
-ASD intervention strategies can make the difference in helping your autistic child reach his or her full potential
+Understanding your autistic child is difficult, ASD intervention tactics ARE designed to HELP you teach and re-enforce social and communication skills and behaviours.
+ASD intervention tactics can make the difference in helping your autistic child reach his or her full potential

-ASD intervention strategies help the ASD child understand the world they live in, probably them most popular strategy is social skills stories.
+ASD intervention tactics help the ASD child understand the world they live in, probably them most popular strategy is autistic social skills stories.

 Autism Spectrum Disorder is being diagnosed far more these days.
 Research into pervasive developmental disorder has suggested that using visual support tools such as autism social stories has impacted on the lives and families of those diagnosed with a pervasive developmental disorder such as ASD (Autism Spectrum Disorder)